IBM/CognitiveConcierge/README.md

 1. Install [IBM Cloud Application Tools](http://cloudtools.bluemix.net/) for MacOS.
 2. Once you've installed the application, you can open it to get started.
-3. Click the **Create (+)** button to set up a new project, and then select the Cognitive Concierge Sample Application.
+3. Click the `Create (+)` button to set up a new project, and then select the Cognitive Concierge Sample Application.
-4. Click **Save Files to Local Computer** to clone the project.
+4. Click `Save Files to Local Computer` to clone the project.
 5. Once the project is cloned, open up the .xcodeproj file that was created for you in ICAT under Local Server Repository.
-Edit the Sources/restaurant-recommendations/main.swift file's Constants struct with your own Google API Key for Web.
+Edit the `Sources/restaurant-recommendations/main.swift` file's Constants struct with your own Google API Key for Web.

 	<img src="images/xcodeproj.png" width="500">

 6. Finally, you can use ICAT to deploy the updated server to Bluemix.
-Click **Provision and Deploy Sample Server on Bluemix** under Cloud Runtimes.
+Click `Provision and Deploy Sample Server on Bluemix` under `Cloud Runtimes`.

 	<img src="images/provision.png" width="500">

-7. Give your Cloud Runtime a unique name, and click **Next**.
+7. Give your `Cloud Runtime` a unique name, and click `Next`.
 This deployment to Bluemix may take a few minutes.

-8. In ICAT, ensure that the Connected to: field in the Client application is pointed to your server instance running on Bluemix.
+8. In ICAT, ensure that the `Connected to:` field in the Client application is pointed to your server instance running on Bluemix.
 You can also point to your localhost for local testing, but you need to be running a local instance of the server application for this to work.

 ### c) Using the Bluemix command line